AriyaISIHARA/gnome-random-wallpaper/README.md

 *gnome-random-wallpaper is an absolutely free script and comes with* **absolutely no warranty**.

+# Environment
-# Tested, Developed, and Hopefully works at least in
+This script is developed, tested, being used, and hopefully works at least in:
 - OS: Ubuntu 18.04.2 LTS
 - bash: 4.4.19(1)-release (x86_64-pc-linux-gnu)